 As part of our fair access to employment project, we are working to reduce the number of unlawful checks being carried out by the DBS.

-Although our casework has achieved success, a legal challenge would have a significant impact.
+Although our casework has achieved success for individuals, a legal challenge would have a significant impact.
 We will:

 - Work with the DBS to push for, and monitor delivery of, a comprehensive review of their process for identifying ineligible checks.